 Let $\gamma_n=\Pi_{i=1}^n\phi_1(x_i)\d x_i$ be the $n$-dimensional standard Gaussian measure on $\R^n$.
 Based on an isoperimetric inequality on the discrete cube and central limit theorem, Bobkov \cite{Bobkov97} proved the following functional version of the Gaussian isoperimetric inequality

 for any Lipschitz function $f$ on $(\R^n, |\cdot|, \gamma_n)$ with values in $[0, 1]$.

-In \cite{BakryLedoux96}, Bakry and Ledoux proved the Bobkov's inequality \eqref{intro:eq0} on smooth metric measure spaces using a semigroup method.
-Recently, by adopting the argument of Bakry-Ledoux, Ambrosio-Mondino \cite{AmbrosioMondino-Gaussian} obtain the Bobkov's inequality in the non-smooth $\rcd$ setting.
+In \cite{BakryLedoux96}, Bakry and Ledoux proved Bobkov's inequality \eqref{intro:eq0} on smooth metric measure spaces using a semigroup method.
+Recently, by adopting the argument of Bakry-Ledoux, Ambrosio-Mondino \cite{AmbrosioMondino-Gaussian} obtain Bobkov's inequality in the non-smooth $\rcd$ setting.

-One interesting problem is: {when does the equality hold in the Bobkov's inequality \eqref{intro:eq0}}?
+One interesting problem is: {when does the equality hold in Bobkov's inequality \eqref{intro:eq0}}?
 In \cite[Section 2]{CarlenKerce01}, by extending ideas of Ledoux \cite{Ledoux98}, Carlen and Kerce characterized the cases of equality in \eqref{intro:eq0} for Gaussian space.
 Recently, Carlen-Kerce's technique is adopted by Bouyrie \cite{Bouyrie17} to study this problem on weighted Riemannian manifolds satisfying the $\be$ condition with $K>0$.

-In this paper, we will study the cases of equality in the Bobkov's inequality on $\rcd$ spaces.
+In this paper, we will study the cases of equality in Bobkov's inequality on $\rcd$ spaces.
 We will identify all the extremal functions, and prove that any non-trivial extreme function induces an isometry map from this space to a product space.

 Let us explain how to formulate Bobkov's inequality on an $\rcd$ metric measure space $\ms$.
 Denote by $\V$ the space of 2-Sobolev functions, defined as the collection of functions $f\in L^2(X, \mm)$ such that there exists a sequence $(f_n)_n \subset \Lip(X, \d)$ converging to $f$ in $ L^2$ and $\lip{f_n} \to G$ in $L^2$ for some $G$, where $\lip{f_n}$ is the local Lipschitz constant of $f_n$ defined by